Orientalism in early modern France: Literature

 French literature also was greatly influenced.
 The first French version of One Thousand and One Nights was published in 1704.
 French authors used the East as a way to enrich their philosophical work, and a pretext to write commentaries on the West: Montesquieu wrote the Lettres persanes, a satirical essay on the West, in 1721, and Voltaire used the Oriental appeal to write Zaïre (1732) and Candide (1759).
-French travelers of the 17th century, such as Jean de Thévenot or Jean-Baptiste Tavernier routinely visited the Ottoman Empire.
+French travellers of the 17th century, such as Jean de Thévenot or Jean-Baptiste Tavernier routinely visited the Ottoman Empire.

 By that time, the Confucian canon had already been translated into Latin by Jesuit missionaries to China's Ming and Qing Empires.
 Michele Ruggieri's work in the 1580s remained long unpublished but Matteo Ricci and Nicolas Trigault's work On the Christian Expedition...
 (Augsburg, 1615), Philippe Couplet and others' Confucius, Philosopher of the Chinese (Paris, 1687), François Noël's Six Classics of the Chinese Empire (Prague, 1711), and Jean-Baptiste Du Halde's Description of China (Paris, 1735) all spoke in glowing terms of the moral and cultural achievements of the Chinese, supposedly reached through the use of reason.
 It is thought that such works had considerable importance on European thinkers of the period, particularly among the Deists and other philosophical groups of the Enlightenment.

-Japanese alphabets, including Hiragana, Katakana and "Imatto-canna".
+Japanese alphabets, including Hiragana, Katakana, and "Imatto-canna".
 Denis Diderot, Encyclopédie, 18th century.

 In particular, cultural diversity with respect to religious beliefs could no longer be ignored.
 As Herbert wrote in On Lay Religion (De Religione Laici, 1645):

 Many faiths or religions, clearly, exist or once existed in various countries and ages, and certainly there is not one of them that the lawgivers have not pronounced to be as it were divinely ordained, so that the Wayfarer finds one in Europe, another in Africa, and in Asia, still another in the very Indies.

 Starting with Grosrichard, analogies were also made between the harem, the Sultan's court, oriental despotism, luxury, gems and spices, carpets, and silk cushions with the luxury and vices of France's own monarchy.

 Visual arts

 By the end of the 17th century, the first major defeats of the Ottoman Empire reduced the perceived threat in European minds, which led to an artistic craze for things Turkish, Turquerie, just as there was a fashion for Chinese things with Chinoiserie, both of which became constitutive components of the Rococo style.
-Orientalism started to become hugely popular, first with the works of Jean-Baptiste van Mour, who had accompanied the embassy of Charles de Ferriol to Istanbul 1699 and stayed there until the end of his life in 1737, and later with the works of Boucher and Fragonard.
+Orientalism started to become hugely popular, first with the works of Jean-Baptiste van Mour, who had accompanied the embassy of Charles de Ferriol to Istanbul 1699 and stayed there until the end of his life in 1737, and later with the works of François Boucher and Jean-Honoré Fragonard.